woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v1/_customers.md

 # Customers #

-This section lists all API endpoints that can be used to create, edit or otherwise manipulate customers.
+The customer API allows you to create, view, update, and delete individual customers and customers in bulk.

-## Customers Properties ##
+## Customer properties ##

 |     Attribute      |    Type   |                                                                                                                                                                            Description                                                                                                                                                                             |
 |--------------------|-----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|